extratone/bilge/annotation/highlights.md

 > In Hancock’s study, the most lies per social interaction occurred via the technology with all of these features: the phone.
 The fewest occurred on email, where people couldn’t communicate synchronously and the messages were recorded.

+> In Hancock’s study, the most lies per social interaction occurred via the technology with all of these features: the phone.
+The fewest occurred on email, where people couldn’t communicate synchronously and the messages were recorded.

 # [Famous People #77: Happy birthday to a great old website - by Kaitlyn Tiffany - famous people](https://famouspeople.substack.com/p/famous-people-77-happy-birthday-to)

+> Imagine dozens of boxes stacked like a mid-play Jenga board, and you can go inside each box if you climb a flight of slippery metal stairs, and inside each box is at least one person you know, but haven’t seen in 2, maybe 3 years, and you ask them, _How has it been?_ and they tell you, and you tell them, and it feels familiar but everyone has different hair than they used to.

 > Imagine dozens of boxes stacked like a mid-play Jenga board, and you can go inside each box if you climb a flight of slippery metal stairs, and inside each box is at least one person you know, but haven’t seen in 2, maybe 3 years, and you ask them, _How has it been?_ and they tell you, and you tell them, and it feels familiar but everyone has different hair than they used to.